How to Survive School Without Killing Your Soul

 You’re free now.
 Eat a banana.

 Bananas are the soft power of empire.
+You just didn’t notice, because they tasted like home.
 A fruit so common, it must be safe.
 A fruit so cheap, it must be innocent.
 But every bite is built on a pipeline of colonial agriculture, labor exploitation, and illusion.

 Sound cue: jubilant crowd noises layered over the distant sound of a machete, and then: